hosna22/EDA-Customer-Loans/README.md

 ## Getting started
 I structured the project to keep the code organised and easy to manage.
 The db_utils.py file handles the database connection using an RDSDatabaseConnector class, which connects to the AWS RDS database and extracts the customer loans dataset.
 The connection details are stored securely in a credentials.yaml file, which is ignored by Git to protect sensitive information.
 There’s also a function that saves the extracted data as a CSV file locally for easier access during analysis and a create_df function which creates a dataframe from the csv file.

-For working with the data, I created a transformations.py file, which includes three main classes:
+For working with the data, I created a transformations.py file, which includes four main classes:
 - DataTransform - applies transformations to clean and prepare the data
 - DataFrameInfo – helps me quickly check important information about the dataset
 - Plotter – handles visualisations to help spot trends and patterns